-When I got to the top of the dune I saw that Zoe wasn’t going to run in the ocean after all.
-She’d taken off her shoes and was cautiously walking out where waves slid across the flat sand like tongues, leaving it so glassy-wet that you could see her reflection.
-Annie took a picture of Zoe ankle-deep in the water.
+When I got to the top of the dune, I saw that Zoe wasn’t going to run into the ocean after all.
+She’d taken off her shoes and was cautiously walking out where waves slid across the flat sand like tongues, leaving it so glassy-wet, you could see her upside-down reflection.

-“Thank you for coming on this trip with me,” Zoe said.
-“I could never have made the trip myself, without someone to take over the driving.
-Not that I would have wanted to — I mean, it wouldn’t have been as much fun if I traveled by myself.”
+“Thank you for coming on this trip with me,” Zoe said, “I could never have driven the whole thing myself.
+Not that I would have wanted to — I mean, it wouldn’t have been as much fun by myself.”

-“Of course, if you’d gone by yourself, you wouldn’t have had to put up with Jim’s annoying music,” Annie said.
+“Of course, if you’d gone by yourself, you wouldn’t have had to put up with Jim’s annoying music selections,” Annie said.

 “Or Annie’s snoring,” I said.

 “Shush,” Annie said, slapping my arm with a mitten.

 “No, it’s better to travel together,” Zoe said.
 “We need one another.”